- For Students

 - AGC in SLS/Spanish Applied Linguistics

 - Contact Us

-All LLEA majors, except Russian majors, MUST consult the advisors listed below for mandatory advising prior to registration.
+All LLEA majors MUST consult the advisors listed below for mandatory advising prior to registration.
 A “hold” will be placed on your registration.
 After you have spoken to your advisor, your hold will be removed.

 If you need further information regarding our courses, please contact the following advisors:

 |Classics (Greek/Latin)||Dr. Daniel Harris-McCoy||(808) 956‑4183||Moore email@example.com|